Members

 Rachel Thomas

-Rachel Thomas, Associate Editor
+Rachel Thomas, SRP Editor

 Before attending law school, Rachel interned at an immigration law firm.
 During the summer of 2023, Rachel interned with the Center for Children’s Advocacy where she specialized in their Special Immigration Juvenile Status cases.
 At UConn Law, Rachel is the treasurer for the South Asian Law Students Association.